home-assistant/home-assistant.io/source/_integrations/device_tracker.markdown

 A device tracker with **GPS** as a source can have any number of string states.
 The integration can return one of the following options:

 - Report GPS coordinates.
 The coordinates are then matched to a zone (which is set as state).
-If the home zone is matched, the state will be **Home**.
-If no zone was matched the state will be **Not home**.
+If the home zone is matched, the state will be **home**.
+If no zone was matched the state will be **not home**.
 - Report a location.
 This could be any string which is set as state.

-A device tracker with **router** as a source can have one of two states: **Home**, or **Not home**.
+A device tracker with **router** as a source can have one of two states: **home**, or **not home**.

-- **Home**: Your tracked device is in the [home zone](/integrations/zone#home-zone), detected by your network or Bluetooth-based presence detection.
+- **home**: Your tracked device is in the [home zone](/integrations/zone#home-zone), detected by your network or Bluetooth-based presence detection.
 If you're using a presence detection method that includes coordinates: when it's in a zone, the state equals the name of the zone (case sensitive).
 - **Not home**: When a device isn't at home and isn't in any zone.

 <p class='img'>